Magellan Midstream Partners pipeline ruptures in Texas, forcing evacuations

 The pipeline was ruptured when a contractor doing maintenance work hit a fitting, Magellan said.
 The line was in service at the time.

-Emergency responders, company representatives, environmental agencies, and clean-up crews were at the site, the company said.
+Emergency responders, company representatives, environmental agencies and clean-up crews were at the site, the company said.

+The Pipeline and Hazardous Materials Safety Administration (PHMSA) said in an email that it had dispatched an inspector to the site.

+The Longhorn Pipeline has the capacity to transport to transport 275,000 barrels of day of oil from West Texas to the Houston area.

+Crude oil prices in West Texas slid following news of the event.
+West Texas Intermediate (WTI) at Midland, Texas, fell to about a $1.45 a barrel discount, off around 15 cents a barrel from Wednesday, traders said.

-Reporting by Liz Hampton; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Liz Hampton; editing by Jonathan Oatis and Richard Chang